klequis/klequis.io/site/content/blog/full-stack-mern-development-series/index.md

 Last spring I started writing a book about full-stack MERN development.
 I made a great deal of progress but then other priorities took over and progress on the book has been slow.
 I have since decided to work on it in small chunks and post them as articles on [my blog](https://klequis.io).

-The genesis of the book comes from the two-hundred or so people I met from holding 177 [TriValley Coders](http://www.trivalleycoders.org/) meetings over the past three years.
+The genesis of the book comes from the many people I met while holding 177 [TriValley Coders](http://www.trivalleycoders.org/) meetings over the past three years.
 During this time I met new and experienced software developers seeking to add new skills in order to find a new, better or first software developer job.

 Often, people had learned a lot about one or more subjects but they often had two difficulties: 1) starting a project from scratch & 2) putting all the moving pieces together into a deployable application.

 The book intends to address these two difficulties.
 As a result it is broad in scope and very 'how to' focused.
 While there are lots of tidbits for beginners and detailed instructions on how to accomplish each task, the book/articles are aimed at developers who already know JavaScript, HTML, CSS & a little React.

+Since I use [Ubuntu](https://ubuntu.com/) (a type of [Linux](https://en.wikipedia.org/wiki/Linux)) the instructions are based on Ubuntu.
+Since many readers will not have Ubuntu, one of the first steps is creating an Ubuntu Virtual Machine.
+However, most of the Linux specific material is in chapter 2 'Setup', so using your Windows or Mac machine is only a bit more work.

 Below is the current outline with links to articles already published.